richarvey/techshift-modernise/content/page/lab3.md

     Description: CloudFront Distribution URL
 ```

-57) Save the changes to your infra.yaml file and create a zip file containing the updated infra.yaml.
+57) Save the changes to your infra.yml file and create a zip file called infra.yml.zip containing the updated file.

 58) Back in AWS console, select the S3 service.